Border Health

 Then the students learned about social determinants of health – define- and health disparities.
 Students then participate in reflection of what they learned and how it applied to them, their lives and their academic studies.
 For example, when they interacted with their families, they brought up these difficult topics and enriched discussion.
 Each class (of about 25 students each) got to choose from among 8 topics for their service learning projects – Examples of service projects include: a migrant shelter donation drive; a donation drive for women’s feminine products; vaping prevention/peer mentors; health fairs for outreach on COVID education and resources; adaptive sports and disabilities; the Tucson Housing Department project had various donation drives and educational outreach to the general public about resources for the homeless and homelessness in our community; students volunteered at Southside Garden Kitchen and the Mexican Consulate health fairs, helping set up booths while learning about all of the different resource and organizations available.

-Brenda Sanchez, former JTED student and Program Manager for SEAHEC shared: “I just had a group of high schoolers -14 and 15 year olds- in their early JTED classes, it has been so exciting seeing students being exposed to preventive health care and all of the aspects of heath care.
+Brenda Sanchez, former JTED student and Executive Director for SEAHEC shared: “I just had a group of high schoolers -14 and 15 year olds- in their early JTED classes, it has been so exciting seeing students being exposed to preventive health care and all of the aspects of heath care.
 That it is more than just traditional “medical” care – health goes lot farther than that.

 About the multiplier effect, “I feel that our ability t share – seeing the students get excited when people talk about things that they are excited about – to engage with community members and their peers, especially since the students come from very diverse backgrounds, it is so enriching For example, there are students that had never been to south Tucson, and hearing from them how they shared that experience with their family members, students realize how diverse our city is.
 Students at the Bridges campus for example are so much more aware of the disparities within our community; than the students that live in other parts of town and are on other campuses.
 Both extremes, the diversity of the students coming together and sharing experiences.
 Some parents and families were donors and other students families have had to rely on their health care from health fairs.